whynotavailable/blags/wip/rust.md

 The reason is that variables can only have one owner.
 Giving it to the function means that the function now owns that variable, and when the function leaves scope, the variable is deleted.

-It's easy to ask "why"?
+It's easy to ask "why?"
 In this case the `String` isn't a pointer.
 It should be passed by value and copied.
 Why do you need to lose ownership if all you are doing is passing a copy?

 The answer is one of the core complexities of why the borrow checker exists. `String` contains data which is dynamically